lubobali/airflow-soda-integration/README.md

 ├── docker-compose.yml              # Docker Compose setup for Airflow + Postgres
 └── README.md                      # Project description and instructions
 ⚙️ Setup Instructions
-Clone this repo
+Clone the repo
 bash
 Copy
 git clone https://github.com/lubobali/airflow-soda-integration.git
 cd airflow-soda-integration
-Start the Airflow + Postgres stack
+Start the Airflow + Postgres stack bash

-bash
 Copy
 docker compose up -d
 Access the Airflow Web UI
 Open your browser and go to:

+arduino
+Copy
 http://localhost:8090

-Trigger the DAG
+Run the Soda data quality scan DAG

-Find the DAG named soda_scan_example in the Airflow UI
+Find the DAG named soda_scan_example in the Airflow UI.

-Trigger it manually or wait for the scheduled run
+Trigger it manually or wait for the scheduled run.

-Monitor the run

-Check the task logs in the Airflow UI
+Monitor the task logs to see the Soda scan results.

-Look for the Soda scan output, which should report passed checks

 ✅ What Happens
-The DAG executes a BashOperator task that runs the Soda CLI command
+The DAG runs a BashOperator task that executes the Soda CLI command.

-Soda connects to the Postgres database
+Soda connects to the Postgres database.

-It performs data quality checks defined in scan_checks.yml
+Data quality checks defined in scan_checks.yml are executed.

-Results are shown in Airflow task logs
+Results are visible in Airflow task logs.

-📖 Additional Notes
+📖 Notes
-The Postgres service runs with default credentials set in soda/config.yml
+Postgres runs with default credentials set in soda/config.yml.

-Update the config if your database setup changes
+Update the config if your database setup changes.

-Extend scan_checks.yml to add more data quality rules as needed
+Extend scan_checks.yml to add more data quality rules as needed.